 Myanmar has made significant progress in improving the transparency of information on laws, regulations, and procedures.
 The NTR has been updated with all trade-related information in both English and Burmese.7 The NTR contains all nine prescribed elements and a database, at a product-specific level, for all free trade agreements.
 It is linked to the ASEAN Trade Repository as well; the ASEAN Trade Repository also provides links to relevant pages of Myanmar's National Trade Portal.
 Information on the export and import formalities of other agencies is accessible via their established websites as well as the NTR.
-In addition to the official websites, MCD and other agencies provide updated information, except procedures for transhipments.9 The information - except the laws and procedures for transit10 - is available in English and Burmese.
+In addition to the official websites, MCD and other agencies provide updated information through Facebook.8 MCD also maintains websites that contain all customs-related information, except procedures for transhipments.9 The information - except the laws and procedures for transit10 - is available in English and Burmese.
 It would be more effective and efficient if the websites contained all customs-related information both in English and Burmese.